Neats29/neats29.github.io/source/_posts/thrive-in-change.md

     alt="Chessboard and wheat problem">
 </img><span style="font-size:0.7em">Source: [Wikipedia](https://en.wikipedia.org/wiki/Wheat_and_chessboard_problem)</span>

-Things seem uneventful until the second half of the chessboard, by the end there are 18 million trillion grains of rice.
+Things seem uneventful until the second half of the chessboard, by the end there are 18 million trillion grains of wheat.
 Ray Kurzweil has likened this to the exponential pace of technological progress, stating that __we are in the second half of the chessboard__.

 I’ve been on a quest to determine how we can turn such a rapid rate of change into an opportunity—in order to thrive rather than survive.
 I’ve been observing everyone I have worked with for the past number of years, from CEOs to the most junior employees.
 I have read 20+ books, and have listened to hundreds of hours of podcasts in service of this question.
 And I have found those who thrive in the age of change have 2-4 of the following four key skills:
 - Problem-solving